Introduction

 Kernel Variants Optimized for Use Case

-The default kernel installed by the installer is linux-cachyos, which is compiled using Clang as opposed to GCC, allowing for ThinLTO oprimization instead of LTO, and further optimized with AutoFDO.
-It also sets the largest timer frequncy rate for increased responsiveness.
+The default kernel installed by the installer is linux-cachyos, which is compiled using Clang as opposed to GCC, allowing for ThinLTO optimization instead of LTO, and further optimized with AutoFDO.
+It also sets the largest timer frequency rate for increased responsiveness.

-In addition to the default linux-cachyos, the distribution offers a variety of Linux kernels, some of which offer alternative CPU process schedulers for the FAIR scheduling class (for regular user processes), compilation with Clang or GCC, various timer frequency options (specifies how often the scheduler reorders processes), and different PGO tools.
+In addition to the default linux-cachyos, the distribution offers a variety of Linux kernels, some of which offer alternative CPU process schedulers for the FAIR scheduling class (for regular user processes), compilation with Clang or GCC, various timer frequency options (specifies how often the scheduler reorders processes), and compilation/build by different PGO optimization techniques.

 The table below attempts to summarize the features of the various kernels based on information found on the kernel page of the CachyOS wiki.
 Note that for each of the kernels in the table, with the exception of the default kernel, there is a variant available compiled with Clang using ThinLTO optimization; these kernels have names like the non-LTO variant, but suffixed with -lto.